Engineering Rank/Select Data Structures for Large-Alphabet Strings: Experimental Results on Information-Retrieval Applications

 \subsection{Application 1: Snippet Extraction}

 We evaluate next the snippet extraction task, common in text search engines \cite{AGMOSVis20,TTHWsigir07}.
 As we have already said, in this case one needs operation $\access$ to obtain not just a single symbol, but a snippet $s[i..i+L-1]$ of $L$ consecutive symbols in $s$.
-In our experiments we tested with $L=$ 100 and 200 (see Figure \ref{fig:snippets}).
+In our experiments we tested with $L= 100$ and $L=200$ and generated 10{,}000 positions $i$ uniformly at random in the interval $[1{..}n-L]$.
+See Figure \ref{fig:snippets} for the experimental results.

-As it can be seen, we are able to reduce the time per symbol considerably (approximately by 75\%) when compared with operation $\access$, making our approach more competitive for snippet extraction.
+As it can be seen, we are able to reduce the time per symbol considerably (approximately 4 times faster ) when compared with operation $\access$, making our approach more competitive for snippet extraction.
 It is important to note that operation $B_j.\select$ in line 7 of Algorithm \ref{alg:snippet} is implemented using the $\select$ operation provided by the $\texttt{sd\_vector<>}$ implementation.